 Instructions

-- In a medium sized, heavy based pot, sauté the bacon and garlic for a couple of minutes in a dash of olive oil.
+1. In a medium sized, heavy based pot, sauté the bacon for a couple of minutes in a dash of olive oil.
+Add the garlic and stir for one minute.
 Now the mushrooms (if you are using mushrooms) and stir for a minute or two.

 Recipe Notes